 Exploding head syndrome is thought to be highly connected with stress and extreme fatigue in most individuals.
 What actually causes the sensation in individuals is still unknown, though speculation of possible sources includes minor seizures affecting the temporal lobe, or sudden shifts in middle ear components.

 As exploding head syndrome is not dangerous, and does not have a drastic effect on sleep, many individuals do seek help for their symptoms.
-It will first be necessary to consult with a doctor regarding your sleep and medical history to ensure that what the individual is experiencing is actually exploding head syndrome and not something else.
+It will first be necessary to consult with a sleep doctor regarding your sleep and medical history to ensure that what the individual is experiencing is actually exploding head syndrome and not something else.
 Similar experiences have been known to be brought on by certain medications or drugs.
 Exploding Head Syndrome may lead to secondary insomnia.

 If stress is causing the episodes, it is advised to either seek to clear the problem.
 This could include reading, yoga, relaxing music or a hot bath before bed.
 These steps have also demonstrated to have positive effects in achieving quality sleep in general.